learn-mikegchambers-com/ModelAnimation/README.md

 # ModelAnimation
 Render animated network diagrams from (simple) TensorFlow models.

+This code was initially developed to create renders and animations for an AWS Machine Learning Specialty Certification (MLS-C01) course.
+You can find that course here: https://learn.mikegchambers.com/p/aws-machine-learning-specialty-certification-course

 This is an early stage commit.
 Documentation is sparse.

 When calling `create_animation`, the options are as follows: